 An informative sampling focused on herbs and tea with an occasional sprinkling of fairy dust and a glimpse into family activities too.
-The contributions to this blog is the combined effort created by the sisters of The Rosemary House and Sweet Remembrances.
+The contributions to this blog are the combined efforts of the sisters of The Rosemary House and Sweet Remembrances.

-The Victorians brought Tussie mussies to an art form and used them to convey messages throught the language of flowers.
+The Victorians brought Tussie mussies to an art form and used them to convey messages through the language of flowers.
 Symbolic meanings were adapted from mythology, religious symbols, ancient lore and a bit of creativity.
-So much language developed that entire dictionarys were created to help a lady express herself through the flowers.
+So much language developed that entire dictionaries were created to help a lady express herself through the flowers.

-This fascinating history and display of floral dictionaries, reproduction and antique posie holders and books was at Herb Society of America annual conference and created by member Pat Beckman from Cinncinnati.
+This fascinating history and display of floral dictionaries, reproduction and antique posie holders and books was at the Herb Society of America annual conference and presented by member Pat Beckman from Cincinnati.